 The chainsaw bar itself and all the parts designed to hold it in place are consumable parts.
 The chainsaw bar will wear out the most if you don’t use your chainsaw properly.

-The main signs of a deteriorating guide chainsaw bar are a decrease in chain tension and a reduction in chain smoothness.
-The chain saw bar mount when the part is worn cannot provide the correct cutting angle in relation to its body.
+The main signs of a deteriorating guide chainsaw bar are a decrease in chain tension and a reduction in its smoothness.
+The chainsaw bar mount when the part is worn cannot provide the correct cutting angle in relation to chainsaw body.

 If during the use of a chainsaw such alarming symptoms appear, it is necessary to stop work immediately and eliminate all malfunctions, because it is very dangerous to work with such a tool.